DAIV : SWE's AI Assistant

-Development teams spend countless hours on repetitive tasks: responding to code reviews, fixing broken builds, and manually implementing feature requests.
-DAIV changes this by bringing AI automation directly to your existing Git workflow.
+Software engineers spend countless hours on repetitive tasks: responding to code reviews, fixing broken builds, and manually implementing feature requests.
+DAIV changes this by bringing AI agents directly to their existing Git workflow.
+It's like having a pair programming assistant directly in your Platform.

-DAIV is an open-source AI assistant that automates development tasks using intelligent agents.
+DAIV is an open-source SWE AI Agent that automates development tasks.
 It integrates with your repositories to handle routine work, letting you focus on creative problem-solving.

 🎯 What DAIV Does